 I really enjoyed this way of eating my food.
 I had injera at Kilimanjaro and Taytu, both restaurants in Amsterdam.
 The food was very tasty and the price is very student-friendly as well.

-The second dish I am going to put on my list, is Thai noodle soup.
+The second dish I am going to put on my list, is Thai noodles/curry.
+I am not sure as to what it exactly is, but the recipe I follow said it was a Thai dish.
 I made this at home, but I did follow some recipes pretty closely, so it should be as authentic as a Dutch person who’s never been to Asia could possibly prepare it.
 Which is probably not very authentic at all, but I tried my best.
 I can definitely tell you that it tasted very good.
 I made it with shrimp, but also spring onion, coriander en lime.

 I also ate Tibetan food in a restaurant in Amsterdam.
 I’d reminded me a lot of the injera, weirdly enough, for the exception that this was served with rice and not with pancakes.
 It tasted pretty good, especially the dumplings we had as starters.
 They also served some pretty great curry and a lovely beef stew.
 However, they also served some things that should have been left out.
 For instance, they served a salad that didn’t really taste anything special and very obviously had a regular thousand island dressing on top.
 It was a salad like my mom has made many times at home, and she’s as Dutch as they come.
 All in all, I really liked the flavours, but I don’t think I’ll go back to this particular restaurant.